v6d-io/v6d/docs/notes/key-concepts/objects.rst

    Vineyard objects are composable

-For example, a distributed dataframe is composed of partitioned dataframe chunks, while a dataframe is composed of column vectors.
-Recall the decoupling design of payload and layout of vineyard objects, inside the dataframe, blobs are stored in the corresponding vineyard instance's memory for each partition, and the metadata (e.g., chunk index, shape, column data types) are stored in the key-value store behind the metadata service.
+For instance, a distributed dataframe consists of partitioned dataframe chunks, while a dataframe is composed of column vectors.
+Considering the decoupling design of payload and layout in vineyard objects, the blobs are stored in the corresponding vineyard instance's memory for each partition, and the metadata (e.g., chunk index, shape, column data types) are stored in the key-value store behind the metadata service.

-To save a distributed graph, we first save the partitioned fragments in each vineyard instance, and share their meta data in the backend key-value store, and then we can create the distributed graph by creating the root meta data that contains the links to the root meta data of the fragments in an efficient fashion.
+To store a distributed graph, we first save the partitioned fragments in each vineyard instance and share their metadata in the backend key-value store.
+Then, we can create the distributed graph by generating the root metadata containing links to the root metadata of the fragments in an efficient manner.

 .. _distributed-objects:

 Distributed objects
 ^^^^^^^^^^^^^^^^^^^

-Vineyard supports store very large objects across many nodes in a cluster and allows user programs to treat those as a whole.
-Data are shaded to many machines and no replication happens.
+Vineyard is designed to store large objects across multiple nodes in a cluster, enabling user programs to seamlessly interact with these objects as a single entity.
+Data is sharded across multiple machines without replication.

 .. figure:: ../../images/vineyard_distributed_tensor.jpg
    :alt: Distributed objects in vineyard